EnricoPicci/git-metrics/README.md

 where 'path_1' and 'path_2' represent the paths to the folders that contain the repos we want to analyze.

-## RUN TOOLS TO ANALYZE A SINGLE REPO WITH MONGODB

-To run the tool with mongodb you need to have a mongodb instance running, either locally or on a server, and provide the connection string like this

-`npx -p git-metrics load-mongo-run-reports -s connectionStringToMongo`

-There are some specific options for mongo.
-For instance, launching the followint command will use a local mongodb instance.
-The updates on mongodb will be done in buffers of 100 documnents and there will be a concurrency of 50 while accessing mongo (i.e. up to 50 parallel sessions).
-A message about the progress of the elaboration will be printed on the console.

-`npx -p git-metrics load-mongo-run-reports -s mongodb://localhost:27017 -f '*.ts*' -a 2021-01-01 -d ../logs -b 100 --logProgress true --mongoConcurrency 50`

 ## options

 -   '--reports <string...>': reports to be run (the default is all reports) - report names have to be specified with single quotes and have to be separated by spaces like this --reports 'FileChurnReport' 'ModuleChurnReport'